From Audacity Manual

 If you can read the language Audacity is currently running in, it's easy to change to another language.
 Open the, then choose from the list on the left.
 Now choose the specific language required from the "Language" box, then click OK.
 Most of the Audacity interface will change language at once, but a very few interface elements will change next time you restart Audacity.

-If Audacity is running in an unfamiliar language, you can navigate the menus sequentially to change the language:
+If Audacity is running in an unfamiliar language, please see this page in the Manual.

 Will there be a version of Audacity for iPod, iPad or other smartphones or tablet computers?

 Current versions of Audacity work internally with uncompressed audio to permit high quality editing with a wide range of effects.
 This requires more processing power and disk space than is available on most mobile devices.
 Also the wxWidgets interface library we use only has limited support for mobile operating systems and small screen resolutions.

 Therefore, considerable rewriting of Audacity and its interface will be required before Audacity will work on portable music players like iPod, smartphones like iPhone, tablet computers like iPad or any of the Nexus devices running Android.